 The Chapel

-Although the College Chapel is a Christian place of worship, the Chapel is for everyone, and in addition to all the concerts and events that take place there, please do be reassured that all are welcome to go in and spend some time in peace and quiet.
-You can access the chapel (step free) from the corridor by the garden room, using your camcard, and you are also welcome to use the old big doors in Main Court (which do involve steps).
-There are two small internal steps between the antechapel and the chapel, for which we are actively seeking a solution.
-There are blankets to make your time in Chapel more comfortable, and a supply of 'feel good' painted pebbles (do take one for yourself or a friend) as well as a small library of resources.
+As the College Chapel is a Church of England place of worship, it is for everyone, and all are welcome to go in and spend some time in peace and quiet.
+You can access the chapel from the corridor by the garden room, using your university card, and you are also welcome to use the doors in Main Court.

 Multifaith Prayer Room